-The Kenya Initiative supports the application and development of indigenous peacebuilding processes in pastoralist (nomadic herder) Kenya.
-We work with local partners in a multi-faceted, bottom up and top down approach to pastoralist peacebuilding intended to support our local partners in building an extensive network of local peace guardians empowered to resolve their own conflicts and sustain their own peace.
+The Kenya Initiative supports the application and development of indigenous processes in areas that have pastoralist (nomadic herder) communities in Kenya.
+We work with local partners in a multi-faceted, bottom up and top down approach to pastoralist peacebuilding intended to support our local partners build an extensive network of local peace guardians empowered to resolve their own conflicts and sustain their own peace.

 Partners: Peace Guardians Core Group, Local Capacities for Peace International, Rotary International, SAIDIA, Tiaty Integrated Peace Initiative

 Mediators Beyond Borders International was invited to Kenya by pastoralist peacebuilders to help them increase their conflict resolution skills and build peace between warring ethnic communities in rural areas.
-The Mediators Beyond Borders International Kenya Initiative (MBBI-KI) team.
+This resulted in the formation of the Mediators Beyond Borders International Kenya Initiative (MBBI-KI) team.
 MBBI conducted an in-depth assessment over four trips to Kenya, and established the Kenya Initiative in 2012.

-We have formed a unique partnership of Kenyan and US volunteer organizations, pastoralist communities, and Kenyan county government to implement the Warriors to Peace Guardians Framework—a systemic initiative to address deadly and intractable pastoralist violence.
-This project builds on the success of the Laikipia Peace Caravan, and takes its most effective strategies to next level.
-MBB-KI participates as catalysts, mentors, trainers, and coordinators in supporting the development of a strong pastoralist network that can effectively manage conflict at the grassroots.
+We formed a unique partnership of Kenyan and US volunteer organizations, pastoralist communities, and Kenyan county government to implement the Warriors to Peace Guardians Framework—a systemic initiative to address deadly and intractable pastoralist violence.
+MBBI-KI participates as catalysts, mentors, trainers, and coordinators in supporting the development of a strong pastoralist network that can effectively manage conflict at the grassroots.

-With a generous grant from the United States Institute of Peace, MBBI most recently supported its local partners in providing pastoralist communities in Baringo County with the skills and leadership capacity to resolve inter-ethnic conflict, and establishing a cadre an inter-ethnic and inclusive network of community Peace Guardians.
-The program resulted in what tens of Peace Guardians reported as a sharp drop in violence and a notable increase in inter-ethnic cooperation and new relationships.
-The project successfully provided tiered mediation skills training for new Peace Guardian leaders to act as trainers.
-This group has in turn trained in-county Baringo Peace Guardians and is supporting the application of these skills through mentoring.
+With a generous grant from the United States Institute of Peace, MBBI most recently supported its local partners in providing peace skills training and support to Baringo County pastoralist communities.
+The project offered assistance in the development of skills and leadership capacity to resolve inter-ethnic conflict and also established a network of inter-ethnic and inclusive community Peace Guardians.
+According to the projects Peace Guardians, the months following the programme have seen a sharp drop in violence and a notable increase in inter-ethnic cooperation as well as the formation of lasting new cross-community relationships.
+The project successfully provided tiered mediation skills training for new Peace Guardian leaders to act as trainers which have cascaded through communities as the project participants have in turn trained new in-county Baringo Peace Guardians and they continue to support the application of these skills through mentoring.

 For pastoralists in the arid and semi-arid lands of Kenya, harsh conditions threaten lives and herds, often the sole source of livelihood.
-Warriors who kept the group safe and who rustled cattle when needed were celebrated, as this could mean survival.
-But modern conditions – easy access to weapons, arbitrary boundaries, disappearing water and grazing due to climate change – have escalated the violence within those traditions into widespread death and destruction.
+Warriors who traditionally kept the group safe and who rustled cattle when needed were celebrated, as their efforts often meant survival of communities.
+Modern conditions – easy access to weapons, arbitrary boundaries, disappearing water and grazing due to climate change – have impacted traditional warrior roles and escalated the violence within those traditional actions creating widespread death and destruction.
 While many agencies and organizations focus on Kenya’s urban areas and international borders, few resources are available for the interior pastoralist counties.

-Shrinking resources to keep the herds alive disrupts cooperative grazing patterns and pits these herding groups against each other, and revenge cycles keep the violence going.
-The changes bring the pastoralists into closer contact and similar conflict with farmers in villages.
-And warriors’ desperation, high mobility, and skill with weapons make them easy targets for recruiting into the violent commercial rustling markets and as agents of corrupt politicians accomplishing political goals through violence.
+Shrinking resources disrupt cooperative grazing patterns and result in community competition and conflict to sustain herds for community survival.
+These conflicts trap communities in revenge cycles which result in violence and harm caused to all.
+The environmental changes also bring the pastoralists into closer contact and create conflict with farmers in villages.
+Pastoralist warriors are called to address their community’s desperation; their high mobility and skill with weapons make them easy targets for recruiting into the violent commercial rustling markets and they are often manipulated to act as agents of corrupt politicians who seek to accomplish political goals through community conflict and violence.

 Our Local Partners

-Pastoralist professionals working in urban centers (“Professionals”) – the ‘sons and daughters’ with families still living traditionally in very rural Kenya – see the promise in mediation and facilitation of disputes on the grass roots level and have been effectively building peace among pastoralists.
+Pastoralist professionals working in urban centers (called Professionals) – the ‘sons and daughters’ with families still living traditionally in remote rural Kenya – who recognize the promise of grassroots level mediation and facilitation of disputes which have been effectively building peace among pastoralists.

 Learning from the Grassroots

-The MBB-KI team and “Professionals” participated in an extensive participatory action research project to examine the most successful of pastoralist peacebuilding efforts, the Laikipia Peace Caravan.
-The research identified key elements that made this effort successful which have been incorporated into the project concept and objectives.
+The MBB-KI team and Professionals participated in an extensive participatory action research project to examine the most successful of pastoralist peacebuilding efforts, the Laikipia Peace Caravan.
+The research identified key elements that made this effort successful which were incorporated into the project concept, approach and objectives.

 The research identified key outcomes sustained as a result of the peace efforts, over five subsequent years: